 Big Sur’s rocky coastline and misty haze creates a mystical ambiance for a picturesque shot.

-It’s nothing but the balmy ocean breeze, shining sun, and cries of the seagulls on Snæfellsnes Peninsula.
+There's nothing but the balmy ocean breeze, shining sun, and cries of the seagulls on Snæfellsnes Peninsula.
 The jaw-dropping Gatklettur Arch Rock at Arnarstapi is arguably some of nature’s best architectural work, providing a unique elopement spot.

 The lush vegetation of Bali’s rainforests creates a haven ripe for seclusion and intimacy, transporting elopers into another world.
 We especially love the cultural touch of this wooden bridge.